 - Binance provides a wide range of cryptocurrencies for trading, sophisticated trading features and lower fees, but might be a bit complex for beginners.

-- Cash App is best known as a peer-to-peer payment platform, but also offers a debit card and Bitcoin investing, including auto investment options.
+- Cash App is best known as a peer-to-peer payment platform.
+However, it also allows you to buy Bitcoin, plus it offers an auto investment option and a debit card.

 You can buy Bitcoin on a crypto exchange or through several other services.